KxSystems/docs/docs/ml/toolkit/xval.md

 :fontawesome-brands-github:
 [KxSystems/ml/xval](https://github.com/kxsystems/ml/tree/master/xval/)

-The `.ml.xv`, `.ml.gs` and `.ml.rs` namespaces contain functions related to cross validation, grid search, random search and sobol-random search algorithms.
+The `.ml.xv`, `.ml.gs` and `.ml.rs` namespaces contain functions related to cross validation, grid search, random search and sobol-random search algorithms (more information on [Sobol sequences](https://en.wikipedia.org/wiki/Sobol_sequence)).
 These algorithms test how robust or stable a model is to changes in the volume of data or the specific subsets of data used for validation.

 For grid search, users must specify values for a number of hyperparameters, where a model will be build using every possible combination.
 In the case of random and sobol, a user only needs to specify the type of hyperparameter search space, along with the lower and upper bounds and the number of hyperparameter sets to generate.
 These sets are then randomly chosen within the given hyperparameter space using either pseudo-random or sobol-random numbers.